-In this blog post, we will introduce Qubole’s Workbench application that facilitates self-service data discovery and reduces time-to-insight by allowing users to discover datasets, write queries, analyze results and share insights.
-Workbench also provides debug aids such as exact error surfacing, links to troubleshooting guides while working with data processing technologies.
+In this blog post, we will introduce Qubole’s Workbench application that facilitates self-service data discovery and reduces time-to-insight by allowing users to discover datasets, write queries, analyze results, and share insights.
+Workbench also provides debug aids such as exact error surfacing and links to troubleshooting guides while working with data processing technologies.
 Workbench is generally available with Qubole release 59 and documentation for the same is available here.
 While many tools are available for querying and visualization, Workbench is a unique application as it allows users to easily connect and explore datasets in the data lake using multiple big data engines, and debug in a self-service way.

 Qubole Workbench is offered as part of Qubole’s open data lake platform.
-Admins can easily roll out Workbench to their users and express fine grained application and data access controls.
+Admins can easily roll out Workbench to their users and express fine-grained application and data access controls.
 Qubole uses a SaaS delivery model to provide frequent updates and patches.

 Diagram 1 — Self-service process for data discovery